timothy-shields/graphviz/README.md

 - A fluent API for defining graphs
 - Graphs and their components are immutable
+- Asynchronous renderer
-- Ready for dependency injection via the `IRenderer` interface
+- `IRenderer` interface makes dependency injection easy